 Is there such a thing as pragmatic approaches to schools' asset management software?
 Well, when our schools approached us last year about asset management we suggested to them that there seemed to be lots around and they should go and have a look at them.
 We had no intentions of writing a system for this so we offered them the best advice we could at the time.

 However, more and more were coming back and telling that they weren’t impressed with what they’d evaluated.
 Either they were too expensive or too clunky or, even worst, both!
 Could we do something in this area, they enquired.

 So we started to investigate.
 After all, we’d built much larger systems for Local Authorities for some years.
 We felt we could do a good job for our customers.

-We also found some interesting perspectives in the other packages available.
+We also found some interesting perspectives on the other packages available.
 Some were clearly focused on the collection side of asset management and their software supported that.
-Some were focused on making it look nice when you first saw it, but were clunky to use once you got started.
+Some were focused on making it look nice when you first saw it but were clunky to use once you got started.
 For others, it was clear that the software was a bit of an afterthought.
 We were also told of some ‘interesting’ selling practices.

 To get to the point, we started by asking ourselves, what problems schools were trying to solve and what do schools have to do.
 Once we’d understood that it didn’t take us long to develop, about three months or so with the smartphone app following swiftly after.

 For us the problems were simple.
 Schools are under increasing pressure both in terms of money and in terms of time.
 The focus on the asset register was growing due, in part, to the academies programme and the explosion in tablets for learning.